Frequently asked questions

 The plan of care is developed after discussion with the patient and family.
 The aim of our care is to have it centred on the individual needs and wishes of the person who is ill, and is written in consultation with all those involved.
 The plan of care can change as needs change.
 Information will always be available to the patient and their family/whānau.

-How is Mary Potter Hospice paid for?
+How is Mary Potter Hospice funded?

-I want to give something back to the Hospice to thank them for the care of my loved one what can I do?
+I want to give something back to the Hospice to thank them for the care of my loved one.
+What can I do?

 Do you have any volunteer supporters?

 Yes, we do.
 Three hundred volunteers support our operations in roles such as serving meals, transporting patients and helping out with office work.
 There are 200 volunteers working in our eight shops, and during our annual street collection another 800 volunteers help us.
 There is a lot of work put into the selection, training and management of volunteers.
 We are very grateful for the support we receive from our volunteers in the community.
 Their support is vital to the work we do.

 We have eight charity shops – go to our Shops page to learn more.